-FIGURE 8.2: Interactions between device and agents.
+Figure 8.2: Interactions between device and agents.
 Dotted lines represent interactions after a message is received by user A's agent has negotiated with B's and C's agent.

-We consider the intrusiveness to be a cost to the group activity since it disturbs the meeting; notifications can be allowed into the meeting if and only if the gain of displaying them matches the cost (or level of disturbance) to the group.
-The dial can be formalised as a function that scales the acceptable level of intrusiveness $K : 2^D \to [0, 1]$ .
-Assuming each set of devices (i.e. POD, PD, OD) has a different degree of intrusiveness $Q \in [0, 1]$ (and therefore cost) in the following order $Q{OD} > Q{POD} > Q{PD}$ , then the actual cost of a particular device d in a particular context (as set by the dial), is obtained by the function $C_d : [0,1] \times [0,1] \to [0,1]$ defined as $C_d = Q{sd} \times K(d)$ , where $sd \in [0,1]$

-$\{POD, PD, OD\}$ .
-As can be seen in the function $C_d$ , the dial scales the cost to display a message on each set of devices (private display, public display, part private-part public displays).
+group.
+The dial can be formalised as a function that scales the acceptable level of intrusiveness $K:2^D \to [0,1]$.
+Assuming each set of devices (i.e. POD, PD, OD) has a different degree of intrusiveness $Q \in [0,1]$ (and therefore cost) in the following order $Q{OD} > Q{POD} > Q{PD}$, then the actual cost of a particular device d in a particular context (as set by the dial), is obtained by the function C_d : $[0,1] \times [0,1] \to [0,1]$ defined as $C_d = Q{sd} \times K(d)$, where $sd \in \{POD, PD, OD\}$.
+As can be seen in the function C_d , the dial scales the cost to display a message on each set of devices (private display, public display, part private-part public displays).
 We also assume the existence of an invisible queue that stores messages that are not sufficiently important to be displayed at a particular time, but which might become important enough later on.
 This device does not interrupt any user and is therefore assigned a cost of zero.

 Agents negotiate about the display of a notification of a given message on a particular device.
 Also, agents negotiate about the particular point in time the notification is to happen.
 In this context, the negotiating agents may have different preferences about the message m.
-For example, some senders or subjects might be more preferred by one agent than another.
-Agents may also have different preferences about the device chosen $d{chosen}$ (e.g. a public device might be more preferred by an agent since it guarantees the alert will be perceived by the user while an email which needs to be polled is more preferred by the other agents since their owners are going to be less disturbed), and the time at which it is displayed $t{display}$ (i.e. disturbing a user immediately may be preferred by an agent while other agents may prefer it to be displayed much later on at the end of the meeting).
+For example, some senders or subjects might be more preferred by one agent than another.3 Agents may also have different preferences about the device chosen4 d{chosen} (e.g. a public device might be more preferred by an agent since it guarantees the alert will be perceived by the user while an email which needs to be polled is more preferred by the other agents since their owners are going to be less disturbed), and the time at which it is displayed $t{display}$ (i.e. disturbing a user immediately may be preferred by an agent while other agents may prefer it to be displayed much later on at the end of the meeting).
 The content of the message is non-negotiable but the time of display and device chosen can be negotiated.
-All these issues are captured in a contract O such that $\{m{received} = m, t{display} = t, d{chosen} = d\} = O$ .
+All these issues are captured in a contract O such that $\{m{received} = m, t{display} = t, d{chosen} = d\} = O$.
 For each of these issues, we assume the pairs of negotiating agents have linear utility functions U for each issue that follow the MMPD as described in chapter 4.
 The domain of values each issue takes is assumed to be finite (e.g. a fixed number of devices ranked in order of their level of guarantee to alert a user while the domain of time points is constituted of a fixed number of time points along the duration of the meeting).